StenaIT/stenajs-webui/CONTRIBUTING.md

 ### 9) Update CHANGELOG.md

-State your improvements and changes and increment version
+State your improvements and changes and increment version.

 ### 10) Create a pull request in Github